 What Is Mee Goreng?

-It's stir-fry egg noodles in soy sauce chili mixture, together with veggies and different types of protein sources.
+It's stir-fried egg noodles in soy sauce chili mixture, together with veggies and different types of protein sources.
 The veggies could be green mustard, cabbage, and bean sprouts.
 The protein sources could be beef, chicken, calamari, shrimp, and cockles.

 Ingredients Talk & Substitutions

 Noodles - I use dried egg noodles, as it's easier to find and is very common.

 SUBSTITUTIONS: Use fresh egg noodles or yakisoba instead.
 Use ¾ lb (340 g).
 Or you can use dried ramen noodles from instant ramen packets.